Rundon-svg/hotpep_protease_Sum/README.md

 This Python script summarizes peptidase annotation results from multiple species using data from the **Hotpep_protease** tool for my project.

+## Update 20241030

+Added the -family parameter.

+- **-family present**: summary_statistics.csv will merge subfamily into their corresponding family rows, facilitating comparisons at the family level.
+- **-family absent**: summary_statistics.csv will include a mix of subfamily rows and some family rows (for families without subfamilies).

 ## Input Data Structure

 The test input data comes from Hotpep_protease(https://www.sciencedirect.com/science/article/pii/S2666952820300431), with each species' protein sequence files (longest deduplicated collections via CD-HIT) resulting in one output folder per species, obtained using Hotpep's default parameters (except viral).